seelennebel/Apricity/README.md

 4. Creating simple markups with HTML
 5. Developing the website responsibly by using CSS features such as Flexbot, Grid, and CSS functions
 6. Adding a custom font to the project so that it would be accessible even if the user doesn't have it installed
+7. Hosting my web application with heroku
 ### What are my plans for this project
 I am planning to make the website more user-friendly in the future.
 Also, I want to scale up the application so that it will be able to hold and process a large amount of user data.
 Later, it can be used to display a big word cloud of many people's favorite songs.
 Also, I would like to change the design of the word cloud and make it interactive.